phenixstrategicplan2

 Effectiveness of Tax Control Framework – single audit via statistical sampling

-Because of such a single audit much unnecessary duplication of work can be avoided.
-After all, separately monitoring different type of reports that all originates from the same (financial) accounting system, leads to extensive audit burden.
-A single audit reduces that burden.
+By employing a single audit, much unnecessary duplication of effort can be avoided.
+Monitoring different reports stemming from the same financial accounting system can create a significant audit burden.
+A single audit helps to reduce this burden.

-For the purpose of the Horizontal Monitoring, the Dutch Tax Authority also uses the term ‘Single Audit’.
-This encompasses simultaneous monitoring of all relevant different tax types, such as:
+In the context of Horizontal Monitoring, the Dutch Tax Authority also uses the term "Single Audit."
+This term refers to the simultaneous monitoring of all relevant tax types, such as:

 • Corporate Income Tax